SkyPrep/skyprep-php/README.md

 #Welcome
 --------

-The SkyPrep PHP SDK is a thin-wrapper on top of the HTTP SDK.
+The SkyPrep PHP SDK is a thin-wrapper on top of the HTTP API.
 All JSON responses are automatically converted to similar PHP objects (associative array or regular indexed arrays).

 Each API call is mapped to a corresponding method.